esj006/Outlook-Meeting-Attendance-Reminde/README.md

     ' Loop through recipients
     For Each olRecipient In olAppointment.Recipients
-        ' Expand distribution lists
-        If olRecipient.AddressEntry.GetExchangeUser Is Nothing Then
-            Dim oMembers As AddressEntries
-            Dim oMember As AddressEntry

-            Set oMembers = olRecipient.AddressEntry.Members
+        ' Skip resources (meeting rooms, equipment)
-            If Not oMembers Is Nothing Then
+        If olRecipient.Type = olResource Then
-                For Each oMember In oMembers
-                    AddRecipientToBCC olAppointment, oMember, bccList, includeNone, includeTentative, organizerName, organizerProcessed
-                Next oMember
+            GoTo NextRecipient
         End If

+        ' Retrieve the recipient's response status
+        Dim responseStatus As OlResponseStatus
+        responseStatus = olRecipient.MeetingResponseStatus

+        ' Exclude accepted responses
+        If responseStatus = olResponseAccepted Then
+            GoTo NextRecipient
+        End If

+        ' Include recipients based on user's choices If (includeNone = vbYes And responseStatus = olResponseNone) Or _ (includeTentative = vbYes And responseStatus = olResponseTentative) Then

+            ' Avoid listing the organizer twice
+            If olRecipient.Name = organizerName Then
+                If Not organizerProcessed Then
+                    organizerProcessed = True
                 Else
-            AddRecipientToBCC olAppointment, olRecipient.AddressEntry, bccList, includeNone, includeTentative, organizerName, organizerProcessed
+                    GoTo NextRecipient
+                End If
+            End If

+            ' Add recipient to BCC list
+            If bccList = "" Then
+                bccList = olRecipient.Address
+            Else
+                bccList = bccList & ";" & olRecipient.Address
+            End If
         End If

 NextRecipient:
     Next olRecipient